 Sarasate’s Navarra, op.
 33 followed.
 This is a virtuosic work featuring the violins accompanied by the piano.
 The audience was treated to flying spiccatos, double and triple stops, tremolandos, left-hand pizzicatos, a duo cadenza, and ethereal harmonics.
 Exciting indeed!

 Camille Saint-Saëns’ The Swan from his Carnival of the Animals featured cellist Si-Cheng Liu accompanied by pianist Charis Dimaras.
 The audience listened in rapt attention to the sublime beauty of this passionate, delightful work.

-George Enescu’s Bohemian Rhapsody No. 1. ably conjured images of dances colored in the rustic ways of peasantry with themes of a marked gypsy flavor in a heaving carrousel of rhythm.
+George Enescu’s Bohemian Rhapsody No. 1. ably conjured images of dances colored in the rustic ways of the peasantry with themes of a marked gypsy flavor in a heaving carrousel of rhythm.
 Genuine folk motives appear and reappear, and while he was a staunch nationalist, this music is his own, of a sensual character reflecting personal aesthetics rather than nationalism.

-We end our musical journey at musical theatre, with an enduring example of beloved music and drama, selections from Andrew Lloyd Webber’s The Phantom of the Opera.
-This completed the program accentuated by a standing ovation leading to an encore of Americana variations that included the marvelous, pensive, Ashokan Farewell composed by Jay Ungar (1982) and widely popularized as the title theme of the 1990 PBS television miniseries The Civil War by Ken Burns.
+We end our musical journey at musical theatre with an enduring example of beloved music and drama, selections from Andrew Lloyd Webber’s The Phantom of the Opera.
+This completed the program accentuated by a standing ovation leading to an encore of Americana variations that included the marvelous, pensive Ashokan Farewell composed by Jay Ungar (1982) and widely popularized as the title theme of the 1990 PBS television miniseries The Civil War by Ken Burns.

 This was an enjoyable concert with diverse, exciting programming featuring key members of the Punta Gorda Symphony.
 Don’t wait to purchase tickets for upcoming events.